realmocaccino/jauntyslider/README.md

 ```

 ## Usage
 Jauntyslide is a powerful slider with a simple configuration.
-All you need to do is attach the attibute <em>data-jauntyslider</em> on a html list and if you want, set some options within it to customize.
+All you need to do is attach the attibute *data-jauntyslider* on a html list and if you want, set some options within it to customize.

 Now you can start to use it like the example below: